kubernetes-sigs/sig-windows-dev-tools/README.md

 - vagrant
 - vagrant reload plugin
-- some vagrant provider (we only have virtualbox automated here, but these recipes have been used with others, like HyperV)
+- some vagrant provider (we only have virtualbox automated here, but these recipes have been used with others, like HyperV and Fusion).

 # Lets run it!